CERP Provider Newsletter—2018 Edition One

 Continuing dental education providers fill a vital role in addressing the need for expanded education in this area.
 By developing evidence based CE activities promoting accepted guidelines such as the CDC’s 2016 Guideline for Prescribing Opioids for Chronic Pain, CERP recognized providers can help dentists gain a deeper understanding of the risks, benefits and suitable prescribing of these drugs.
 Information and resources on ADA initiatives to help combat opioid abuse are available at ADA.org/opioids.

 Providers developing CE activities on opioids may also wish to review the FDA Opioid Analgesia REMS CE blueprint or consider applying for a REMS activity grant.
-More information is available on the FDA website.

 Joseph P. Fiorellini, D.M.D., 2017-2018 Chair

 CERP Workshop Planned for ADA 2018 Annual Meeting in Hawaii